Learning Fine-Grained Cross Modality Excitement for Speech Emotion Recognition: Abstract

 \section{Abstract}

 Speech emotion recognition is a challenging task because the emotion expression is complex, multimodal and fine-grained.
 In this paper, we propose a novel multimodal deep learning approach to perform fine-grained emotion recognition from real-life speeches.
-We design a temporal alignment pooling mechanism to capture the subtle and fine-grained emotions implied in every utterance.
-In addition, we propose a cross modality excitation module to conduct sample-specific activations on acoustic embedding dimensions and adaptively recalibrate the corresponding values by latent semantic features.
-The proposed model is evaluated on two well-known real-world speech emotion recognition datasets.
+We design a temporal alignment mean-max pooling mechanism to capture the subtle and fine-grained emotions implied in every utterance.
+In addition, we propose a cross modality excitement module to conduct sample-specific adjustment on cross modality embeddings and adaptively recalibrate the corresponding values by its aligned latent features from the other modality.
+Our proposed model is evaluated on two well-known real-world speech emotion recognition datasets.
 The results demonstrate that our approach is superior on the prediction tasks for multimodal speech utterances, and it outperforms a wide range of baselines in terms of prediction accuracy.
-In order to encourage the research reproducibility, we make the code publicly available at \url{https://github.com/hzlihang99/icassp2021_CME.git}.
+Further more, we conduct detailed ablation studies to show that our temporal alignment mean-max pooling mechanism and cross modality excitement significantly contribute to the promising results.
+In order to encourage the research reproducibility, we make the code publicly available at \url{https://github.com/tal-ai/FG_CME.git}.